andrewcooke/pytyp/pytyp.rst

 Introduction
 ------------

-Some languages have static type systems.
-These let the compiler check for errors before the program is run, but often, in languages like Java, this seems more of a hinderance than a help.
-So many people (like me!) prefer Python because of the freedom associated with a lack of type declarations.
+Some languages have static type systems, letting the compiler check for errors before the program is run.
+Often, in languages like Java, this seems more of a hinderance than a help; many people prefer Python for the freedom associated with a lack of type declarations.

 But other languages — like Haskell and Scala — are using types in interesting ways.
-And even in Python we sometimes use commands like ``isinstance()``, which have some connection with "types".
+And even in Python we sometimes use commands like ``isinstance()`` and ``issubclass()``.

 So there are interesting questions to explore: